 Each state has different requirements for forming a limited liability company (LLC).
-To create an LLC in California, you must complete a Form LLC-12.
-Whether you are starting a business or incorporating a business already in existence, you'll want to understand the state requirements for LLC formation.
+To create an LLC in California, you must complete Articles of Organization (Form LLC-1).
+Whether you are starting a business or forming an entity for a business already in existence, you'll want to understand the state requirements for LLC formation.

 Acceptable LLC names in California

 The LLC name must contain the words "Limited Liability Company," or the abbreviation "LLC" or "L.L.C."
 “Limited” may be abbreviated as “Ltd.,” and “company” may be abbreviated as “Co.”
 The words “bank” and “insurer” are among those that cannot be used.
 The name cannot be a name that the Secretary of State determines is likely to mislead the public and must be distinguishable in the records of the Secretary of State from the names of other LLCs formed or registered to transact business in California.

 There must be at least one member.